Be My Eyes

-Be My Eyes is a Danish mobile app that aims to help blind and visually impaired people to recognize objects and manage everyday situations.
+Be My Eyes is a Danish mobile app that aims to help blind and visually impaired people recognize objects and manage everyday situations by connecting them with a sighted volunteer when they need help seeing something.
 An online community of sighted volunteers receive photos or videos from randomly assigned affected individuals and assist via live chat.
 In 2023, the company launched Be My AI, an AI-based interface to help blind and visually impaired users describe images.
 The app is currently available for Android, iOS, and Windows.

 History

 Founding and early years

 The app was developed and marketed by Hans Jørgen Wiberg.
 He had demonstrated that although there are video chat software such as Skype and FaceTime, none is tailored for the visually impaired.
 For development, he joined forces with the Danish Association of the Blind, and other organizations.

 The app was first presented at an event for start-up companies in 2012 and first released in 2015.
 A version for Android was released in 2017, in addition to the iOS version.
 Praise was given for easy use of the app.
 The lack of sufficient data protection, which makes it possible to pass on data to third parties, was criticized.